Johnzy916/html-webpack-element-plugin/README.md

   },
   plugins: [
     new HtmlWebpackPlugin(),
-    new HtmlWebpackRootPlugin({ tagName: 'main', tagId: 'application-root' }) ]
+    new HtmlWebpackElementPlugin({ tagName: 'main', tagId: 'application-root' }) ]
 };
 ```

 ## Notes

-Plugin based on [html-webpack-react-root-plugin](https://www.npmjs.com/package/html-webpack-react-root-plugin) by @aaronjkrause and updated for Webpack 4.
+Plugin originally based on [html-webpack-root-plugin](https://www.npmjs.com/package/html-webpack-root-plugin) by @octalmage and updated for HTML Webpack Plugin 4.